• Skip to main content

 Whitewater rafting through the Royal Gorge.
 Photo by: Brandi Korte

-• Plan ahead during the summer months, sometimes the most popular outfitters will be fully booked on weekends and holidays.
-Be sure to take into account all members of your group before picking the length and difficulty of your trip.
+• Plan during the summer months, sometimes the most popular outfitters will be fully booked on weekends and holidays.
+Be sure to consider all group members before picking the length and difficulty of your trip.

 • Lather up the sunscreen before you head out.
 Time flies when you’re having fun in the raft, but your shoulders and ears will get very sunburnt if you leave them exposed for a few hours.

 • Leave your valuables in the car.
-If the river is feeling feisty and you get flipped out of your raft, you don’t want to worry about your phone flying out of your pocket.
-Most outfitters have photographers throughout the trip that will snap some pictures of your group to purchase once you’re back on land.
+If the river feels feisty and you get flipped out of your raft, you don’t want to worry about your phone flying out of your pocket.
+Most outfitters have photographers throughout the trip who will snap some pictures of your group for you to purchase once you’re back on land.

 Whitewater Rafting Gear Checklist